 Bringing solar’s promise to life for Pike County

 Flat Shoals Energy Center is a county-permitted, utility-scale solar farm under development.
 It is located southeast of Highway 18 between Concord and Molena.
 The project will bring millions of dollars in revenue to the county and be a quiet, passive neighbor that preserves the county’s rural character.
-Sun Tribe — based out of Charlottesville, VA, and with a track record of responsible solar throughout the Mid-Atlantic and the South — is the developer.
+Sun Tribe Development — now a part of TerraForm Power — is the developer

 At a Glance